 Over the past four years ICN has engaged with 40 secondary schools and 1000 pupils, delivering 20 UN-Style Climate Conferences and following-up with support for students to lead, to take action in schools, and to have their say.

-Without exception, young people participating in our climate conferences step up and grasp challenging concepts about what is important for different countries and peoples around the world, of the different perspectives and inequalities that exist, and the challenges in bringing about change.
+Young people participating in our climate conferences step up and grasp challenging concepts about what is important for different countries and peoples around the world.
+They deepen their understanding of the different perspectives and inequalities that exist, and the challenges in bringing about change.
 Through their conference reports and own initiatives back in school, they can inspire their peers to join them in climate action.

 Throughout the year we provide ‘bite-size’ information on climate change and news items on international negotiations and global efforts to reduce emissions and adapt.
 We show the breadth of climate action by young people in schools where we work and across the world.
 See our blogs, twitter feed, and Instagram stories.